 In 2006, I took up my keyboard and entered the world of blogging and Twitter.
 My wine blog, Good Wine Under $20, is an online record of my search for the best, most affordable wines.
 These efforts have been applauded by the American Wine Blog Awards, Saveur.com, Wine & Spirits magazine, and Food & Wine magazine.
 My wine writing has also appeared on the website Serious Eats and in Wine & Spirits magazine.

 My career in fiction began in September 2008 when I began to wonder “if there really are vampires, what do they do for a living?”
 A Discovery of Witches is the unexpected answer to that question.
 The book debuted at #2 on the New York Times bestseller list, and was also a bestseller in the UK, France, and Germany.
 Thirty-eight foreign editions and translations will be published.
-The story of Diana and Matthew continues in Shadow of Night and coming on July 15, 2014, The Book of Life, the second and third books of the All Souls Trilogy.
+The story of Diana and Matthew continues in Shadow of Night (published in 2012, it debuted at #1 on the New York Times bestseller list) and coming on July 15, 2014, The Book of Life, the third book of the All Souls Trilogy.